Lucian Wintrich: Art curation

 Wintrich organized and curated the "#DaddyWillSaveUs" art exhibition in late 2016, billed by Wintrich as the first conservative and pro-Trump art show in the United States.
 The exhibition featured a range of artworks that explored various themes related to conservative values, political commentary, and societal dynamics.
 Wintrich and the artists aimed to challenge the perceived dominance of left-leaning ideologies in contemporary art.

 Featuring an array of artists and contributors, notable pieces included paintings depicting George Washington and Martin Luther King Jr. donning pro-Trump hats, and an "Emotional First Aid Kit" contributed by James O'Keefe.
 Martin Shkreli displayed a single pill with a $20,000 price tag, a reference to his negative public image.
-Additional pieces included a photo triptych by Vice founder Gavin Mccinnes, an experimental film by Sebastian Sommer, and a controversial performance art piece showcasing Milo Yiannopoulos bathing in pig blood.
+Additional pieces included a photo triptych by Vice founder Gavin McInnes, an experimental film by Sebastian Sommer, and a controversial performance art piece showcasing Milo Yiannopoulos bathing in pig blood.

 Attendees of the exhibition enjoyed the amenities of an open bar, while deliberately provocative elements, such as mini taco bowls and mini gold-flaked egg roll hors d'oeuvres, were served by individuals wearing costumes that some sources deemed racially insensitive.

 Funding for the exhibition was raised through a crowdfunding campaign on Indiegogo, as well as private donor contributions, totaling $22,500.
 Initially slated to take place at Boiler (Pierogi Gallery), the event encountered a setback when the owner, Joe Amrhein, canceled his contract with Wintrich.
-In an interview with Artnet, Amrhein expressed his change of heart, stating that although he initially found the idea of a satirical show about Trump appealing, he believed Wintrich's genuine belief in the cause made it impossible for them to proceed.
+In a statement to Artnet News, Amrhein expressed his change of heart, stating that although he initially found the idea of a satirical show about Trump appealing, he believed Wintrich's genuine belief in the cause made it impossible for them to proceed.
 Wintrich responded by expressing his disappointment in Amrhein's decision and attributing it to pressure from others in the art community.
 As a result, the exhibition was held at Wallplay Gallery in Manhattan's SoHo neighborhood.

 Originally, Wintrich intended to donate 30% of the art show's proceeds to the American Military Partners Association, an LGBTQ veteran group, but they declined the contribution.

 The exhibition garnered significant attention but was met with heavy criticism from various outlets.
 Critics questioned the artistic merit of the show, and accused Wintrich of manipulating the media for political gain.

 The significance of the exhibition earned it a spot on ArtNet's list of "Art that mattered from the 2016 Presidential election," and W Magazine recognized it as one of the "Feuds That Fueled the Art World's Gossip Mill in 2016."
 The art show was later featured in the 2021 documentary Pharma Bro.